Photographs

 gold to golden brown over the course of a couple

-weeks, and one that passes too quickly for me.
+weeks, a change that passes too quickly for me.

 Beautiful sunsets don't always come in brilliant and

-showy red and orange skies.
+showy red and orange colors.
 This photograph taken

 just after sunset evokes a serene and peaceful